Itor-Carlos/Itor-Carlos/README.md

 - 📚 I'm interested in learning about  Open Source, machine learning and everything about Web

 - 💻 I was already a Computer Technician student at IFBA, but I don't have a technical degree.
 This experience gives me knowledge in SQL Databases (MySQL), OOP, C, Computer Networks, System Analysis, Java, HTML, CSS, JS and Spring Boot
+- Computer Science at the Federal University of Sergipe (5/9)

 - 📫 How to reach me: **itorcarlos.dev@gmail.com** or **itor28carlos@gmail.com**
 ## Connect with me: